-- 1. The point sees only a subset of the edge visible to it.
+- 1. The point sees only a subset of the edges visible to it.
 Then too few points will be deleted from L. - 2.
 The point sees a superset of the edges visible to it.
-Then too many points will be deleted from L. - 3.
-A point sees visible and invisible edges.
-Then it is hard to say what happens.
+Then too many points will be deleted from L.